zulalnb/pickle-rick/README.md

 # PICKLE RICK APP

-Tiny Rick App you can display locations and characters.
+Picke Rick App you can display locations and characters.
 You can filter characters by status and add characters to favorites.